57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 In this model, a user’s token balance is just an entry in a `mapping` inside the `stakingToken` contract, and `transfer` means mutating two values in that mapping.

 Solana's SPL Token standard works differently.
 There is a shared, official `Token Program` for all tokens.
-Users’ tokens are not stored in a centralized contract but in user-owned, independent **Token Accounts**.
+Users’ tokens are not stored in a centralized contract but in user-owned, independent token accounts.
 To operate on tokens, our staking program must receive these token accounts as inputs.

 ```rust
 // solana-staking/programs/solana-staking/src/instructions/stake.rs